Evidence for the Big Bang:

 * The Physicists Contradicting the Alleged Confirmations of the Big Bang: To repudiate the widely-repeated claim that the big bang theory has been validated by confirmed predictions, Real Science Radio hosts Bob Enyart and Fred Williams present direct testimony from:

-- leading journals like Nature, Physics Letters Review, and The Astrophysical Journal
+- leading journals like Nature, Physical Review Letters, and The Astrophysical Journal

 - a Nobel scientist who won the prize for the discovery of the CMB

 - distinguished professors of physics from prestigious institutions like Princeton

 - America's premier particle physics lab, Fermi National Accelerator Laboratory